| | |

 Seems like a lifetime climbing from here to Waterman Gap, not the

-3:12pm China Grade has essentially bypassed Big
+40 minutes it actually took. | 3:12pm China Grade has essentially bypassed Big

 Basin State Park, and puts you up at the top of 236.
 Here